rossclurman/extensions/examples/README.md

 You will typically run extensions using the Infocyte Survey but for experimenting with Lua syntax, we recommend installing a Lua interpreter locally and adding it to your PATH variable.
   - [Install Lua (from source)](https://www.lua.org/download.html)
   - [Install Lua (pre-compiled)](http://luabinaries.sourceforge.net/download.html)

 *Note: Lua doesn't really have a maintained Windows distribution but it's a simple program consisting of a compiler (luac.exe), an interpreter (lua.exe) and a library (lua.dll).
-We added all the necessary binaries to this repo in dev\windows to make it easier but it may not be up to date.
 Download them to a folder like C:\lua and add the folder to your PATH variable like so:*

 #### Windows:
 > Add-Content -Path $PROFILE.AllUsersCurrentHost -Value '$Env:Path += ";C:\lua"'